Releases

 Application Configuration

-If either file config/sys.config.src
+If either file config/sys.config.src or config/sys.config exists in the

-will automatically include one of them (.src
+project then relx will automatically include one of them (.src takes

 precedence if both exist) in the release.